 Respondents say there’s a lot of promise in generative AI tools, citing employee productivity (23%) and higher-quality output (22%) as top benefits.
 How much productivity?
 According to 85% of respondents, generative AI boosts productivity by at least 25%.
 56% say that number is 50% or more, and 26% say it’s 75% or more.

 With the above takeaways in mind, here’s some advice for getting your arms around generative AI in your company:

 - Take stock of what tools your people are using.

 - Learn each function’s use cases and benefits to build a business case.

 - Make sure tools fit with your data privacy, brand, and regulatory policies.

 - Work with IT, security, legal, and brand leaders to establish usage guidelines.

 - Incorporate data leakage scenarios into your risk planning.

-- Establish editorial guidelines for writing and brand voice consistency.
+- Establish editorial guidelines for writing and voice consistency.

 - Create an ongoing employee communication and training plan.